kritiagg/research-papers/notes on MTL.md

   - skip gram vector: might be suitable for sentences too : used by Joint multi training POS, Chunking, etc.
 ### Hard parameter sharing vs soft parameter sharing
   - Hard parameter sharing: easier to implement
-  - Soft parameter sharing: harder to implement (unclear too!)
+  - Soft parameter sharing: harder to implement
+    - regularize the distance between the parameters of the model (l2)
 ### Different depth different tasks:
   - low level tasks like EQnA at lower levels and higher level tasks ranker and extractor on the same high level
   - Experiment with ranking and extracting at different levels